What Challenging Times Teach Us About Inner Peace and Happiness.

 As part of our awakening journey, we realize that we have a dual nature – meaning we have a personality (ego) and a soul.
 Our personality is forever grasping, expecting and striving for happiness.
 This happiness feels achievable when life goes smoothly and there are no storms.

 But what happens when we find ourselves or someone we love facing challenges that inevitably arise?
 When we’re not happy because life feels hard?

 The truth is that we can’t always be happy even when our personality would like that to be so.

 What if we valued and focused on living a meaningful life and being resilient rather than striving to be happy?

 When we focus on meaning, happiness and joy arise when living in alignment with our more profound nature.

 I worked for several years as a palliative care clinical nurse specialist.
-Did journeying with people at the end of their life make me happy?
+Did journeying with people at the end of their lives make me happy?
 No, but it felt meaningful to me, and moments of joy would arise when I was gifted with a heart-to-heart connection with someone nearing the end of their life.
 There was a profound sense of what mattered when I knew my presence touched their life in a meaningful way, and their presence touched my life in a meaningful way.

 I realized that I could recommit to my practice by shifting my focus from striving for inner peace and happiness to being resilient and living a meaningful life.
 I couldn’t be peaceful and happy, but I could practice building resilience in the face of challenging life circumstances and suffering.

 Through my core meditation practice and a commitment to resilience, I successfully shifted my physiology and mindset.
 I let go of the pressure and expectation to be happy and peaceful and focused on meaning.